 The Disclosure and Barring Service (DBS) helps employers make safer recruitment decisions by carrying out DBS checks.

-The London Safeguarding Children Board seeks to enhance the safety and wellbeing of children in London by supporting organisations working with children in London to meet their statutory responsibilities for safeguarding and promoting the welfare of children and supporting London’s Local Safeguarding Children Boards to meet their statutory obligations.
+The London Safeguarding Children Board seeks to enhance the safety and wellbeing of children in London.
+They do this by supporting organisations working with children in London to meet their statutory responsibilities for safeguarding and promoting the welfare of children.
+They also support London’s Local Safeguarding Children Boards to meet their statutory obligations.